Letter E is for erotomania, or is it?

 The answer is, you usually don’t.

 I was big on declarations that were in plain view but only unmistakable to the person in question.
-Like this Facebook post from 2011:
+Like this old Facebook post:

 I lived on the streets of Florence for three weeks when I was seventeen.
 All these years later, I have a permanent sense of kinship, even claim, to Florence, like Neil Armstrong must to the moon.